Lock(er) of Memory: Memorial to the victims of the Jungfernhof concentration camp (2019).

 —El Malei memorial prayer

-I launched the Locker of Memory memorial project in 2019.
-However, the plan for a memorial project which sits at the center of this story, was seeded in 2002 in a project called Earth Wounds, dedicated to the destruction of.a small community forest in Newton, Massachusetts.
-For a short discussion about the progression of my work over the last 25 years, I’ve posted a video “What happens when we forget to remember” to this website, highlighting projects specific to my family’s Holocaust history.
+In 2019, I launched the Locker of Memory memorial project.
+The history of this project began in 2002, when I directed the Earth Wounds project dedicated to the destruction of a small community forest in Newton, Massachusetts.
+For a short discussion about the intervening years of my work as a public memory artist, I’ve posted a video “What happens when we forget to remember” to this website, highlighting projects specific to my family’s Holocaust history.

 The title “Locker of Memory” was prompted by the history of this forgotten camp.
 The title stirs a variety of associations, such as: private, public, hidden, revealed; locked in / locked out; protected memory, safeguarded, preserved; holding memory as an idea, a social construct informing individual and collective identities; a holding vessel containing ambivalent, forbidden, and repressed memories or even cherished memories; and complex feelings about trust, distrust, loss, freedom, and the unknown.